JLo’s Pole Dancing Training In Barely-There Outfits For ‘Hustlers’ Racks Up Half A Million Views In 20 Minutes

 JLo was also heard speaking about the movie, calling the dancing “rough” on her body and likening it to “acrobatics.”
 Given the display from the star, the latter definitely seemed applicable.

 JLo’s video had racked up over 500,000 views within just 20 minutes of going live.
-Clearly, interest in the star, her role, and the movie overall is spiking.
+Clearly, interest in the star, her role, and the movie overall are spiking.

 For many fans, anticipation for Hustlers stems from more than just seeing JLo strip down to tiny outfits and shimmy around a pole.
-The singing sensation is one of the few music artists out there to have really carved herself out a solid acting career, with both the movie and television world appearing to have been conquered.
+The singing sensation is one of the few music artists out there to have really carved herself out a solid acting career, as she has seemingly conquered both the movie and television world.
 Shades of Blue has proven hugely popular, with the star’s movies spanning back years.

-Of course, Hustlers is gathering up buzz on account of featuring more than just one major artist.
-Rapper Cardi B will be joining Lopez – with a real-life stripper background, who better to take on a stripper role than a woman who’s done it for real.
+Certainly, Hustlers is gathering up buzz on account of featuring more than just one major artist.
+Rapper Cardi B will be joining Lopez – with a real-life stripper background, who better to take on a stripper role than a woman who’s done it for real?

 JLo may be known as a singer, but the star’s early beginnings as a dancer have both factored into her career and given fans great pleasure.
-Something about this woman just knows how to move.
-Dance has even been mentioned by Lopez in a Hello! interview seeing the star credit dance for the joy in life.
+There’s something about this woman that makes it so easy for her to move.
+She had even mentioned dance in a Hello! interview where she credited the art form for the joy in life.

 “I am 100 percent convinced that working out is part of what makes me so happy.
 Dance has always been a huge part of my life and taking the time to move my body and do something that’s so good for me is key to my happiness.”